 Library programs or other summer reading programs.

-Check to see if your library has any reading programs.
+Check to see if your library has any reading programs such as this Children Learning Reading program.
 This could be anything from reading with a book buddy to a kid’s book club, and most libraries have a summer reading club.
 Barnes & Noble also has a summer reading club.

 Make some time together for reading.
 My daughter likes to snuggle and read at night.